 Associate Director, Graduate and Postdoctoral Affairs

 The Office of Graduate and Postdoctoral Affairs oversees graduate academics and student life for the NYU Abu Dhabi campus.
 The goal of the office is to create a thriving community at NYUAD for graduate students and postdoctoral associates, coordinating a holistic approach to their training, and serving as a resource for more than 200 postgraduate researchers and their faculty mentors.

-The office currently supports PhD students in 11 different programs in the sciences and engineering through the Global PhD Student Fellowship, as well as visiting students, fellows, and postdoctoral associates across all disciplines.
+The office currently supports PhD students through the Global PhD Student Fellowship, as well as visiting students, fellows, and postdoctoral associates across all disciplines.
 Our team members design strategies for all topics that impact graduate study, including:

 The office also collaborates closely with graduate and postdoctoral committees to organize events and advocate for continuous enhancements to this community’s experience at NYUAD.